Topological exodromy with coefficients: Consequences

-\begin{cor} Let $(X,P)$ be a conically stratified space with locally weakly contractible strata.
+\begin{lem} Let $(X,P)$ be a conically stratified space with locally weakly contractible strata and let $S \subseteq P$ be a locally closed subset.
 Assume that $(X,P)$ is locally categorically compact and that $P$ is finite.
-Let $S \subseteq P$ be a locally closed subset and let $\cE$ and $\cD$ stable presentable $\infty$-categories.
-Let $f \colon \cE \to \cD$ be a cocontinuous functor preserving compact objects.
-Then, the diagram
+Then for every morphism $L \colon \cE \to \cD$ in $\PrL$ where $\cE,\cD$ are stable, the commutative square

 is horizontally right adjointable.
-Than is, the Beck-Chevalley transformation
+That is, the Beck-Chevalley transformation